What Does Satellite IoT Involve?

 Satellite IoT operates through connectivity between IoT devices, such as sensors or trackers, and orbiting satellites.
 These IoT devices are responsible for gathering data or executing specific tasks, and their collected data is transmitted to satellites through specialized communication protocols, such as LoRaWAN (Long Range Wide Area Network), MQTT (Message Queuing Telemetry Transport), CoAP (Constrained Application Protocol), NB-IoT (Narrowband IoT), Sigfox, Iridium Short Burst Data (SBD), Globalstar Simplex.
 Afterward, the satellite data is received by the ground stations, is further processed and becomes accessible to end-users via applications.

-Satellite IoT VS Cellular IoT
+Satellite IoT vs Cellular IoT

 Aspect